Site Overlay

 Collaborate on goals: Help clients identify their personal goals, values, and vision for their health.

-Create action plans: Work with clients to create a personalized plan that fits their lifestyle and abilities to achieve their goals.
+Create action plans: Work with clients to develop personalized plans that fit their lifestyles and abilities to achieve their goals.

 Provide support and accountability: Offer encouragement, check in regularly, and help clients stay on track and motivated to make and maintain changes.